 - Economic activities that contribute to an environmental objective, as measured, for example, by key resource efficiency indicators on the use of energy, renewable energy, raw materials, water and land, on the production of waste, and greenhouse gas emissions, or on its impact on biodiversity and the circular economy

-- Economic activities that contributes to a social objective, in particular an investment that contributes to tackling inequality or that fosters social cohesion, social integration and labour relations, or an investment in human capital or economically or socially disadvantaged communities.
+- Economic activities that contributes to a social objective, in particular an investment that contributes to tackling inequality or that fosters social cohesion, social integration and labour relations, or an investment in human capital or economically or socially disadvantaged individuals and/or communities.

+Alternative drafting suggestion for ANNEX V provided by the AMF:

+The following shall be considered as environmental objectives under this Regulation:

+(1) climate change mitigation;

+(2) climate change adaptation;

+(3) sustainable use and protection of water and marine resources;

+(4) transition to a circular economy, waste prevention and recycling;

+(5) pollution prevention and control;

+(6) protection of healthy ecosystems.

+Environmentally sustainable investments as defined in a Union-wide framework shall qualify as sustainable investment under this Regulation.

+Moreover, Article 2(17) of Regulation (EU) XXXX/2019 provides a non-exhaustive list of ways to measure environmental objectives that economic activities contribute to.
+Those include: key resource efficiency indicators on the use of energy, renewable energy, raw materials, water and land, on the production of waste, and greenhouse gas emissions, or on its impact on biodiversity and the circular economy

+Investments tackling inequality or fostering social cohesion, social integration and labour relations, or in human capital or economically or socially disadvantaged communities shall be considered as investments contributing to a social objective.

 ANNEX VI Template for Article 11 periodic product disclosure for Article 8(1), 9(1), (2) and (3) products